ShanonPearce/ASH-Toolset/README.md

 ### File naming and Structure
 Outputs (excluding HeSuVi files) are saved within the `ASH-Custom-Set` child folder under the output directory.
 This will be in the Equalizer APO config directory (e.g. `C:\Program Files\EqualizerAPO\config\ASH-Custom-Set`) by default.
 HeSuVi files will be saved within the HeSuVi folder (e.g. `C:\Program Files\EqualizerAPO\config\HeSuVi`) by default.
-If required, the output directory can be changed in the 'Additional Tools & Settings' section of the app.
+If required, the output directory can be changed using the directory selector.
 The `EqualizerAPO\config` directory should be selected if using Equalizer APO to ensure the filters and configurations can be read by Equalizer APO.

 **BRIRs**
 - BRIRs are saved within the ASH-Custom-Set\BRIRs folder.
-- A folder is created for each set of BRIRs and is named as per the selected parameters.
+- A folder is created for each set of WAV BRIRs and is named as per the selected parameters.
     - The naming convention for the folder is `(Listener)_(Reverb_Time)_(Direct_Sound_Gain)_(Room_Target)_(Headphone_Type)`.
 - A WAV file is created for a range of source directions around the listener.
 Each WAV file corresponds to a unique direction.
     - The naming convention for the BRIR WAV files is `BRIR_E(Elevation)_A(Azimuth).wav`.
     - Positive elevation angles correspond to points above the listener while negative angles correspond to points below the listener.
 An elevation of 0 corresponds to a point at the same level as the listener.
     - Positive azimuth angles correspond to points to the right of the listener while negative angles correspond to points to the left of the listener.
 An azimuth of -90 corresponds to a point directly to the left of the listener while an azimuth of 90 corresponds to a point directly to the right of the listener.
 - A true stereo WAV file is also located in each folder with naming `BRIR_True_Stereo.wav`
+- SOFA files are located under the SOFA folder

 **HpCFs**
 - HpCFs are saved within the ASH-Custom-Set\HpCFs folder